28

 SIZE: 7¾” x 7¾”.

-YARN REQUIRED: For colour A (light), you need #4 / Medium / Worsted / Aran weight, cotton yarn, e.g., I Love This Cotton!, from Hobby Lobby.
+YARN WEIGHT: For colour A (light), you need #4 / Medium / Worsted / Aran weight, cotton yarn, e.g., I Love This Cotton! from Hobby Lobby.
 For colour B (dark), you need #10 Cotton Thread, e.g., 100% Egyptian Cotton #10 from Artiste.
-You’ll need about 150 yards of each colour.

-NOTIONS: A 3.50 mm (E-4) crochet hook, a yarn needle, and scissors.
+NOTIONS: a yarn needle and scissors.

 Brioche Bun Pot Holder from High Desert Yarn

 The Brioche Bun potholder pattern gets its name from the soft and squishy Puff Stitch used in its design.
-It is double-sided, with the second side stitched in plain half double crochet.
+It is double-sided with the second side stitched in plain half double crochet.

 Best Modern Hot Pad – Crochet Pattern from Mama In A Stitch